tylerdq/autopoet/README.md

 `python sym.py poet --help`
 `python sym.py thes --help`

-### Input Format
+### Parts of Speech
-In case more explanation is needed beyond the in-script help, the commands require a code specifying the desired part(s) of speech.
-The script will print a number of appropriate words as requested.
+The commands require a code specifying the desired part(s) of speech.
+The script will generate a number of appropriate words as requested.
 Part-of-speech codes can include:

 * Adjectives/adverbs - `a`
 * Conjunctions/prepositions - `c`